OCA/l10n-brazil/l10n_br_dere/README.rst

 - map ``account.account`` lines to PGCC fields (``cCtaRef``, ``codTrib``, ``codNat``)
 - generate local XML for D-1001, D-1011, D-1101, D-1198 and D-1199
-- send signed batches to Receita Integra, consult processing and store protocol, receipt and D-9xxx returns
+- send signed batches to Receita Integra, consult processing (manually or via cron) and store protocol, receipt and D-9xxx returns

 It does **not** implement sector-specific rules (for example health-plan premium vs administration-fee reconciliation).
 Those stay in company